Sign In / Sign Out

 Fall Semester: ENG 501 Approaches to Research, ENG 506 Methods and Issues in Teaching Language; ENG 507 Methods and Issues in Teaching Composition.

-Spring Semester: 2 cohorted elective courses (level 500 and above), ENG 592 Research, ENG 606 Advanced Studies in English Education.
+Spring Semester: 2 cohorted elective courses (level 500 and above), ENG 592 Research (Please note: the default when registering is 1 credit hour and it must be changed to 3 credit hours), ENG 606 Advanced Studies in English Education.

-Summer Semester (Session A): ENG 593 Applied Project; ENG 594 Central Arizona Writing Project
+Summer Semester (Session A): ENG 593 Applied Project (Please note: the default when registering is 1 credit hour and it must be changed to 3 credit hours); ENG 594 Central Arizona Writing Project

 Summer Semester (Session B): ENG 540 Teaching Young Adult Literature